eltoroit/OLD_ETScratchOrgsStarter/README.md

               run: ./@ELTOROIT/scripts/shell/CreateOrg.sh mainRunApexTests
 ```

-**Warning:** I am a Mac developer, and this script was created and tested on a Mac and Linux (<a href="https://github.com/features/actions">GitHub Actions</a> and <a href="https://developer.salesforce.com/blogs/2020/06/introducing-code-builder.html">Salesforce Code Builder</a>), but it could be easily executed on Windows 10 using <a href="https://en.m.wikipedia.org/wiki/Windows_Subsystem_for_Linux">WSL</a>.
+**Warning:** I am a Mac developer, and this script was created and tested on a Mac and Linux (<a href="https://github.com/features/actions">GitHub Actions</a> and <a href="https://developer.salesforce.com/blogs/2020/06/introducing-code-builder.html">Salesforce Code Builder</a>).
+I believe that it could be easily executed on Windows 10 using <a href="https://en.m.wikipedia.org/wiki/Windows_Subsystem_for_Linux">WSL</a>.

 # Bonus content